 Will her work stand the test of time?

 Photography is a really trendy industry.
 A few years ago, photographers were using photoshop filters to make their pictures look yellowy.
 Before that, lots of photographers were also using spot color to make an entire photo black and white except for, say, the red bouquet.
 This seemed like a really cool idea to most couples at the time, but now it looks dated.

-Whatever your current preferences for photo colors, textures, and “Looks”, just remember, trends come and go.
-Choose someone whose work will look good twenty and forty years from now.
+Whatever your current preferences for photo colors, textures, and “looks”, just remember, trends come and go.
+Choose someone whose work will look good to you twenty and forty years from now.